mfainstein/silicon-cabinet/README.md

 - A moderator, powered by ChatGPT, is provided the context and the discussion so far.
 - The moderator chooses the next speaker based on the discussion, references, and questions.
 - If the role is a human role, you will be prompted to provide an argument for that role.
-- Behaviour parameters can be fine-tuned to influence an agent's answers and behavior.
+- Behaviour parameters can be fine-tuned to influence an agent's answers and behavior (TODO)

-## Contributing
-We welcome contributions!
-Please check out the [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines.

 ## License
 MIT License